 “We're giving milk a clean slate,” said Lubin.

-has 50 percent more protein than whole milk and 50 percent less sugar than skim milk.
+The company uses ultrafiltration to remove some of the natural sugars and water found in milk without removing any protein.
+Slate milk has 50 percent more protein than whole milk and 50 percent less sugar than skim milk.

 Scout, a Northeastern student-led design studio is helping the company refine its website, packaging and logo.

 Twenty-five students in Assistant Professor of Marketing Keith Smith's course are conducting market research for Slate this semester.